Create Database «Prev Next»

 Create Rollback Segments - Exercise

-[1] Automatic Undo Management : Automatic Undo Management in Oracle 11g and 19c simplifies undo space management by eliminating the need for manual rollback segment management.
-It uses undo tablespaces to store undo information, which is crucial for transaction rollback, read consistency, and database recovery.
-Oracle automatically tunes the undo retention period based on factors like undo tablespace size and system activity, ensuring efficient use of resources.
+[1] Automatic Undo Management: Automatic Undo Management simplifies undo space management by eliminating the need for manual rollback segment management.
+It uses undo tablespaces to store undo information, which is essential for transaction rollback, read consistency, and database recovery.
+In a CDB — the only supported architecture since Oracle Database 21c — AUM isn't just the default; it's the only available mode.